hdShang/arxiv-daily/docs/cs-AI/2025-11-17/papers/251113306v1-dap-a-discrete-token-autoregressive-planner-for-autonomous-driving.md

 ---
 layout: default
-title: DAP: A Discrete-token Autoregressive Planner for Autonomous Driving
+title: "DAP: A Discrete-token Autoregressive Planner for Autonomous Driving"
 ---

 # DAP: A Discrete-token Autoregressive Planner for Autonomous Driving